Paul Rogers (basketball): National team

 Rogers represented Australia at the 1998 FIBA World Championship in Athens, the 2000 Summer Olympic Games in Sydney, and again at the 2004 Olympics in Athens.

+Coaching career

+Rogers joined the Warwick Senators women's team as an assistant coach for the 2024 NBL1 West season.
+He returned as Senators women's assistant in 2025.

 Personal life

 Rogers has dual Australian-British nationality.

+Rogers and his wife Rennae have four children.
+Up until 2022, he and his family lived in Denmark, Western Australia.

+As of July 2024, Rogers was teaching at John Septimus Roe Anglican Community School in Perth.